-The Secured Mastercard® from Capital One is the only card available right now that can be partially secured from the start.
+The Capital One Platinum Secured Credit Card is the only card available right now that can be partially secured from the start.

 Best Partially Secured Credit Card:

-- The Secured Mastercard® from Capital One is the only partially secured credit card.
+- The Capital One Platinum Secured Credit Card is the only partially secured credit card.